magnuswatn/Cert-Tools/README.md

 **Submit-CertToCT**

-Submits a certificate to Certificate Transparency logs.
+Submits a certificate to Certificate Transparency logs and outputs a SCT list with the responses.